MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/adding-variables-to-VBScript.md

 ms.reviewer: deonhe
 ---

-# Adding variables to your VBScript
+# Add variables to your VBScript

+In this step of the RPA Playbook for SAP GUI Automation with Power Automate tutorial, before we switch over to Power Automate Desktop, let's review all hard-coded value references and decide which ones to replace with dynamic input variables.
+suite: flow

+## Identify hard-coded values

 Before we switch over to Power Automate Desktop, let's review all hard-coded value references and decide which ones to replace with dynamic input variables.

-Variables are used within Desktop flow processes to store data for further processing and their names are enclosed within percentage signs **%.** Almost every Action receives at least one variable as input or produces one as output.
+Variables are used within desktop flow processes to store data for further processing and their names are enclosed within percentage signs, **%**.
+Almost every action receives at least one variable as input or produces variable as output.
 Every variable has a unique name.
-Variable names may contain letters, numbers, and underscore ('\_') characters, and are not case sensitive.
+Variable names may contain letters, numbers, and underscore ( _ ) characters, and are not case sensitive.

 Some variable naming examples: